Achieving electronic structure reconfiguration in metallic carbides for robust electrochemical water splitting†

-Developing transition metal carbides (TMCs) as multifunctional electrocatalysts to catalyze oxygen evolution reaction (OER) and hydrogen evolution reaction (HER) has been attracting increasing attention.
-Distinguished from traditional single-source modification, a novel nitrogen-doped carbon hosted TMCs catalyst with dual transition metals to modulate electronic structures of tungsten carbide is reported here.
-It enables to implement by introducing copper from prefabricated core-shell CuWO4@ZIF-67 precursor and subsequently with an annealing treatment, which not only maximize active Co and W sites, but also endow the construction of a good interconnected conductive network.
-Consequently, optimized nitrogen-doped carbon supported polymetallic carbide catalyst synthesized at 700 °C (Denoted as S-2) with suitable structure and composition configuration exhibits decent activities with ultralow overpotentials (η) of 238 mV and 98 mV at 10 mA cm-2 for OER and HER along with good overall water splitting performances, surpassing majority of TMCs.
-This work paves viable ways for rational designing and regulating local electron structures of metallic carbides by introducing appropriate transition metals.
+Developing transition metal carbides (TMCs) as multifunctional electrocatalysts to catalyze the oxygen evolution reaction (OER) and hydrogen evolution reaction (HER) has been attracting increasing attention.
+Unlike traditional single-source modification, a novel nitrogen-doped carbon-hosted TMC catalyst with dual transition metals to modulate the electronic structures of tungsten carbide is reported here.
+It enables implementation by introducing copper from a prefabricated core–shell CuWO4@ZIF-67 precursor and subsequently with an annealing treatment, which not only maximize the active Co and W sites, but also enable the construction of a good interconnected conductive network.
+Consequently, the optimized nitrogen-doped carbon-supported polymetallic carbide catalyst synthesized at 700 °C (denoted as S-2) with a suitable structure and composition configuration exhibits decent activities with ultralow overpotentials (η) of 238 mV and 98 mV at 10 mA cm−2 for OER and HER, respectively, along with good overall water splitting performances, surpassing that of majority of TMCs.
+This work paves viable ways for the rational design and regulation of the local electron structures of metallic carbides by introducing appropriate transition metals.

 - This article is part of the themed collection: Journal of Materials Chemistry A HOT Papers